mark9/notesdb/README.md

 I also plan to add more tables such as maps, calendar entries, and a phonebook/contact list which will enable notes to link to other usefull pieces of information.

 The funcionality as of 12/10/13:
-    can add notes from the home screen ('/') can view a specific note by entering it in the address ('/note/11', for example)
+    can add notes by clicking the button on the home screen ('/') can view a specific note by entering it in the address ('/note/11', for example)

 I will continue to add more features in